EVEX prefix: Technical description

 The encoding of the EVEX prefix is as follows:

 The following table lists possible register addressing combinations (bit 4 is always zero when encoding the 16 general purpose registers):

 A few VEX-encoded AVX blending instructions have 4 operands.
 To accommodate this, VEX has IS4 addressing mode, which encodes 4th operand (a vector register) in bits Imm8[7:4] of the immediate constant.
 Similar EVEX-encoded blend instructions have their 4th operand in a mask register.
 No EVEX-encoded instruction uses IS4 addressing mode encoding.

+Extended EVEX prefix

+Intel Advanced Performance Extensions introduce several new variants of the 3-byte payload in the EVEX prefix, which are used to encode Extended GPR registers R16-R31 and new conditional instructions.